ducakar/openzone/README.md

   Vec3 and Point classes are a bit larger (4 floats v.
 3 floats) and there are lots of conversions between a single float and a SIMD register required in OpenZone code.

+* `OZ_JNI`: Build as a JNI library, so it can be started from a Java virtual machine.

 * `OZ_GL_ES`: Use OpenGL ES 2.0 API.
 Always enabled in NaCl platform, on other platforms it will merely use GL ES headers and functions set, it will still initialise OpenGL.